ozoidemi/ePaper_guest_dashboard/README.md

 apk add zbar
 ```

+THat should take care of it.

 ### ESPHome Host

 1. First go to the ESPHome host on PVE.
 2. Open the shell.
 3. Go to the `config/custom_components` directory. `cd config/custom_components`
+4. Copy the `canvas_struct.h` into that directory.
+    5. If you don't know how to, you can:
-4. Create a new file called `canvas_struct.h'.
+        6. Create a new file called `canvas_struct.h'.
 You can use `nano canvas_struct.h`
-5. Paste the contents of the `canvas_struct.h' project file and save.
+        7. Paste the contents of the `canvas_struct.h' project file and save (ctrl + s, ctrl + x).

 You can quickly verify that the content of the file is correct using the `cat` command.
 ```